chanzuckerberg/aws-oidc/docs/serve-config.md

 # Deployment Requirements
 Deploying the web service requires a few things:
-A master role with permission to run [List Accounts](https://docs.aws.amazon.com/cli/latest/reference/organizations/list-accounts.html) in the AWS Organization
+An AWS organizations-based role with permission to run [List Accounts](https://docs.aws.amazon.com/cli/latest/reference/organizations/list-accounts.html) in the AWS Organization
 A reader role in each account with permission to run [List Roles](https://docs.aws.amazon.com/cli/latest/reference/iam/list-roles.html) in the accounts
 An Okta Identity Provider with a private key, client ID, and issuer URL.